TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/3-String/functions/README.md

 sha1 — Calculate the sha1 hash of a string
-similar_text — Calculate the similarity between two strings soundex — Calculate the soundex key of a string sprintf — Return a formatted string sscanf — Parses input from a string according to a format str_getcsv — Parse a CSV string into an array str_ireplace — Case-insensitive version of str_replace. str_pad — Pad a string to a certain length with another string
+similar_text — Calculate the similarity between two strings soundex — Calculate the soundex key of a string str_getcsv — Parse a CSV string into an array str_ireplace — Case-insensitive version of str_replace. str_pad — Pad a string to a certain length with another string